enbzldn/PieceOfCake/docs/recipe_manage.md

 1. Add the **Recipe** to a **Topic**
 2. Go to the recipe **Editing** page
-3. Share the recipe using phone services (email, messengers, and other apps).
+3. Share the recipe using services (email, messengers, and other apps).

 <div style="display: flex; gap: 16px; align-items: center;">
   <img src="img/recipe_instruction_12.webp" style="width:25%;">